ZiadJ/knockoutjs-reactor/README.md

         }
     }).extend({ throttle: 200 });

-The code above creates an observable <b>this.data</b> that reacts to changes within <b>this.params</b>.
-Note that no additional listeners are created for subcribables used within the evaluator function as it might be the case with the ko.computed function.
+The code above creates an observable <b>this.data</b> that reacts to changes within <b>this.params</b> in a more intuitive manner.

-The parameter <b>trigger</b> determines which property has changed.
-In our case it is used to ignore changes to <b>this.params.showSearch</b>.
-But since only first level subscribables are listened to by default we could achieve the same results like so:
+The parameter <b>trigger</b> which determines which property has changed is used to ignore changes to <b>this.params.showSearch</b> but since only first level subscribables are listened to by default we could achieve the same results like so:

     this.params = {
         name: ko.observable(),